Current Biennium Information

 • Up to four (4) hours per year, total of eight (8) hours per biennium is allowed for attending FPMA Component Meetings (attending an FPMA component meeting earns a MAXIMUM of 1.0 Scientific CECH per meeting).

-• For active licenses, up to ten (10) hours of pro bono service may be counted toward the required continuing education for the biennium in which the service was provided.
+• For active licensees in good standing, up to ten (10) hours of pro bono service may be counted toward the required continuing education for the biennium in which the service was provided.

 • Find out about Ways to Earn CECH.